Learn more about how the Cal Poly Humboldt Library can help

 Keep an eye on this page to find updates about Makerspace and 3D printing services.

-Visit the Online SkillShops guide to learn about what is being offered.
+Visit the SkillShops guide and Makerspace Meetups page to learn about what kinds of workshops and tutorials are being offered.

 Please email your questions to makerspace@humboldt.edu.